Constraining gravitational wave amplitude birefringence and Chern-Simons gravity with GWTC-2: GWTC-2 constraints on amplitude birefringence

 In order to see how much information we have gained from these detections, let us consider a distribution flat in $\cos \io$ (meaning that all measured inclination angles are equally likely and $\cos \io$ carries no information about the system).
 The posterior on $\Delta$ for 47 events from this distribution using Eq.~\eqref{eq:DeltaDef} should be uniform on $\Delta$ (the events carry no information about which handedness is preferred).
 For such uninformative measurements if we wish to recover the correct flat distribution for $\Delta$ from our computations, we must satisfy the criterion that the number of samples used for each event is much larger than the number of detections as detailed in Appendix~\ref{sec:uninformative_appendix}.

 If we then compute $\kappa$ from these values of $\Delta$ in Fig.~\ref{fig:KappaLikelihood}, we obtain a distribution that looks like that of O1-O2.
 We can thus conclude that the measurements of $\cos \io$ in O1-O2 are not sufficient to provide an informative constraint on $\kappa$; almost all of our constraint on $\kappa$ comes from the assumed prior on $\Delta$ transformed through Eq.\ \eqref{eq:DeltaKappa} into a prior on $\kappa$.
 However, adding in O3a does make the result deviate from the prior, thus showing that we can indeed constrain the level of amplitude birefringence with all of the BBH detections.
-In order to quantify this information, we can compute the Kullback–Leibler (KL) divergence $D_\mathrm{KL} (p (\lambda) \| q (\lambda))$ of a distribution $p$ with respect to $q$,

-While technical details can be found in~\cite{kullback1951}, the KL divergence is a distance measure of how a probability distribution is different from a reference probability distribution, thus allowing us to compare the curves in Fig.~\ref{fig:KappaLikelihood}.
-Using the flat distribution as our reference distribution, we find
+In order to quantify this information, we can compute the Jensen-Shannon (JS) divergence $D_\mathrm{JS} (p (\lambda) \mid q (\lambda))$ of a distribution $p$ with respect to $q$.
+While technical details can be found in~\cite{Abbott:2020niy}, the KL divergence is a distance measure in units of bits of how a probability distribution is different from a reference probability distribution, thus allowing us to compare the curves in Fig.~\ref{fig:KappaLikelihood}.
+The JS divergence is a smoothed and symmetrized version of the Kullback-Leibler (KL) divergence~\cite{kullback1951}, and is particularly useful because it is guaranteed to be $0 \leq D_\mathrm{JS} \leq 1$ bit.
+The KL divergence is defined as